guilhermehas/guilhermehas.github.io/agda-posts/IntegerProductNotZero.lagda.md

 # Non zero definition

-Because of the way that integers are defined in the library, it is necessary to break it in 3 cases to figure out if it is zero or not.
+Because of the way that integers are defined in the library, it is necessary to break it into 3 cases to figure out if it is zero or not.

 ```
 NonZero? : ℤ → Bool